Indirect detection of Cosmological Constant from interacting open quantum system

-where, we define: \bea {\cal E}(L,k)=\mu^2/(8\pi L\sqrt{1+(L/2k)^2}). \eea In this context, $L$ represents the euclidean distance between any entangled pair of spins, and is $L=2r\sin(\Delta \theta/2)$, where $\Delta \theta $ represents the angular separation, which we have assumed to be the same for all the spins.
+where, we define: \bea {\cal E}(L,k)=\mu^2/(8\pi L\sqrt{1+(L/2k)^2}). \eea In this context, $L$ represents the euclidean distance between any interacting pair of spins, and is $L=2r\sin(\Delta \theta/2)$, where $\Delta \theta $ represents the angular separation, which we have assumed to be the same for all the interacting pairs of spins.
 With respect to the length scales $L$ and $k$, we have two asymptotic solutions $L\gg k$ and $L\ll k$.
 In $L\gg k$ limit, the effect of the curvature of the static patch of de Sitter space is dominant and from the previously mentioned metric as stated in eq.~(\ref{metric}) at the horizon $r=\alpha$ we have ~$k=0$.
 As a result, at horizon the limit $L\gg k$ corresponds to $L\gg 0$, which implies the effect of the curvature of the static patch of de Sitter space can be probed exactly at the horizon of the metric stated in eq.~(\ref{metric}).
 This computation can be similarly performed for a near horizon region where one can take $r=\alpha-\Delta$.
 Therefore, for a near horizon region one can write, $k=\sqrt{\alpha^2-(\alpha-\Delta)^2}=\sqrt{(2\alpha-\Delta)\Delta}$.
 In the near horizon case, we can write $L\gg k=\sqrt{(2\alpha-\Delta)\Delta}$ and this again implies the fact that the effect of the curvature of the static patch of de Sitter space can be probed at the near horizon region as well.
 In the other limit $L\ll k$, the curvature of the static patch of de Sitter space is not distinguishable and one can treat the space-time as a flat one which is described by the following metric:

-So, in this region, where the space-time geometry is described in terms of a flat space-time metric, the notion of horizon does not exist.
-So at the horizon $r=\alpha$ and at $k=0$ of the metric stated in eq.~(\ref{flatmetric}) the limit $L\ll k$ is not valid as we cannot have any understanding of $L\ll 0$ in our computation.
+Since the horizon $r=\alpha$ corresponds to $k=0$, $L \ll k$ translates to $L \ll 0,$ $i.e.,$ it requires Euclidean distance to be negative which is impossible.
+This means, in this region, where the spacetime geometry is described by a flat metric, the notion of horizon does not exist.
 The behaviour of the spectral function in these asymptotic limits can be seen to be: \begin{widetext} \begingroup

-\endgroup \end{widetext} For a realistic situation we take the large $N$ limit, using the {\it Stirling-Gosper} approximation, as a result of which the normalization factor can be written as: \begin{widetext}
+\endgroup \end{widetext} For a realistic situation we take the large $N$ limit, using the {\it Stirling-Gosper} approximation \cite{Gosper}, as a result of which the normalization factor can be written as: \begin{widetext}